d11wtq/http-kit-fake/README.md

 The responses may take one of the following forms:

-  1. A function accepting the actual (unstubbed) #'org.httpkit.client/request fn, the request opts Map and a callback function as arguments.
+  1. A function accepting the actual (unstubbed) `#'org.httpkit.client/request` fn, the request opts Map and a callback function as arguments.
 This must return a promise or a future, which when dereferenced returns a Map.
-  2. A String, which is then used as the :body of the response.
+  2. A String, which is then used as the `:body` of the response.
-  3. An Integer, which is then used as the :status of the response.
+  3. An Integer, which is then used as the `:status` of the response.
   4. A Map, which is used as the actual response Map, merged with some defaults.
-  5. The keyword :allow, which whitelists this request and allows the real connection.
+  5. The keyword `:allow`, which whitelists this request and allows the real connection.
-  6. The keyword :deny, which blacklists this request and throws an IllegalArgumentException if it is attempted.
+  6. The keyword `:deny`, which blacklists this request and throws an `IllegalArgumentException` if it is attempted.

 Each predicate is tested in the order in which they are specified.
 As soon as the first predicate matches, the response is invoked.
-If none of the predicates match, an IllegalArgumentException is thrown and the request is disallowed.
+If none of the predicates match, an `IllegalArgumentException` is thrown and the request is disallowed.

 ## Advanced Usage

-Internally the request predicates in the example above are converted to function predicates.
-Likewise, the responses in the above example are converted to handler functions.
+Internally the request predicates in the examples above are converted to function predicates.
+Likewise, the responses in the examples above are converted to handler functions.
 You may specify your own functions if you need to do advanced matching or handling of the request.